shaoshuo-ss/EaaW/README.md

 # Explanation as a Watermark (EaaW)

 ## Introduction
-This is the official implementation for our paper "[Explanation as a Watermark: Harmless and Multi-bit Model Ownership Verification via Watermarking Feature Attribution](https://arxiv.org/abs/2405.04825)".
+This is the official implementation for our paper "[Explanation as a Watermark: Towards Harmless and Multi-bit Model Ownership Verification via Watermarking Feature Attribution](https://arxiv.org/abs/2405.04825)".
 This paper is accepted by Network and Distributed System Security Symposium (NDSS) 2025.
 This project is developed on Python3 and Pytorch.

 ## Getting Start